Rakeshpavan333/version_control/README.md

 # Version Control using Persistent BST

-Using Fully Persistent Binary Search Trees to implement a GIT like structure to demonstrate version control system .
+Using Fully Persistent Binary Search Trees to implement a GIT like structure to demonstrate working of a version control system.

 ## Contributors :
 - Rakesh Pavan